 I think all belief systems that deal with human conduct are attempts to reconcile two principles.
 One: self-centredness, our tendency to prioritise our own experience, our own feelings, our own needs.
 Two: empathy, our ability to recognise that the feelings, needs and experience of others are equivalent to our own.
 I guess some other animals have no capacity for empathy at all.
 They experience themselves as being the entire universe.
 (I wrote a story called ‘Ooze’, in which I attempted to think myself into the mind of such a creature.)
 But very few humans are completely devoid of empathy.

 Some people say that what we should strive for is to be completely un-self-centred, and completely empathetic, treating other people’s needs as equally important to our own (there are even those who would have us treat other people’s needs as more important).
 Such people might argue that self-centredness is not a principle at all.
 It is simply a falling short.
-This strikes me as somewhat empty piety.
+This strikes me as a somewhat empty piety.
 I say that not just because most of us are incapable of being entirely selfless, but also because I don’t think that would even be desirable.
 Happiness is only possible because we are able, at least sometimes, to shut out the suffering of others.
 At any moment of time, someone is being tortured, someone is starving.
-How could we ever laugh or fall in love, if we were never able to set that to one side, just as we set aside our own future and past suffering?
+How could we ever laugh, or fall in love, or savour life in any way, if we were never able to set that to one side, just as we set aside our own future and past suffering?

 Or, another example, Adam Smith argued that the mechanism of the market place meant that more good was done by people pursuing their own interests, than by people trying to be good.
 This idea is as comforting for rich people as the idea of salvation through faith alone is for Christians, (and of course it isn’t unusual to combine the two).
 How nice to think that buying nice things and having lovely holidays are actually morally good things to do!
 But then again, attempts to impose economic systems that are not driven by the pursuit of personal gain have tended to end in tyranny.
-And, since fear of punishment is no less selfish a driver of human activity than the pursuit of pleasure or status, but is a lot less efficient, maybe Adam Smith had a point.
+And, since fear is no less selfish a driver of human activity than the pursuit of pleasure or status, but is a lot less efficient, maybe Adam Smith had a point.